Isaiah 17:9

 their strong cities

-The term "strong cities" refers to fortified places that were considered secure and impenetrable.
-In ancient times, cities with strong walls were symbols of power and protection.
-The Hebrew word for "strong" conveys might and strength, suggesting that even the most fortified human defenses are vulnerable to God's judgment.
+The "strong cities" refer to fortified cities that were considered secure and impenetrable.
+In ancient times, cities with strong walls and defenses were seen as symbols of power and safety.
+The mention of these cities highlights the extent of the coming judgment, as even the most secure places will not withstand it.

 Persons / Places / Events